What is a dental abscess?

 Severe Symptoms

-Can escalate to fever, difficulty breathing or swallowing, and an unpleasant taste in the mouth due to pus drainage.
-Such indications signal that the infection could be spreading and necessitating urgent medical care.
+Symptoms can escalate to fever, difficulty breathing or swallowing, and an unpleasant taste in the mouth due to pus drainage.
+Such indications signal that the infection could spread and necessitate urgent medical care.

 Uncommon Symptoms